 An exciting adventure awaits in Niagara Falls.
 Feel the rushing waters of the falls taking the famous "Maid of the Mist Boat Tour."
 Return after darkness settles over the Niagara region and witness the Falls illuminated in a rainbow of colour!

 Maid of the Mist Tour

 Travel to Sandusky and opt to catch some thrills at a local amusement park.

 Private Vehicle (6.00 hour(s))

 There's tons to do in the Windy City – walk along the river to Millennium Park, enjoy dazzling music, and stroll the boardwalk of the Navy Pier.
 Opt to ride to the top of the Willis (formerly Sears) Tower, or hit the town for a final night out with the group.

+Please note this trip ends on arrival to Chicago.
 We recommend booking post-tour accommodation if you would like to enjoy more of the city.